 Return On Invested Capital: How Companies Turn Capital into Profits

 Return on Invested Capital (ROIC) measures how well a company uses the money from its equity and debt investors to generate profits.
 It’s a simple yet powerful way to see if a company is truly creating value.
 At its core, ROIC shows the efficiency of a business when it comes to allocating capital.
 Companies that consistently generate strong ROIC are often seen as quality businesses — and for a good reason.
+To analyze these companies yourself, you can use our DCF Valuation Calculator, or other free investing tools which include the WACC Estimation Tool to compare ROIC against the cost of capital.

 How to Calculate ROIC

 ROIC stands for “Return on Invested Capital.”
 It tells us how much return a company earns for every dollar of capital invested.
+Since it is calculated using data from the Income Statement and Balance Sheet, it provides a holistic view of the business.

 In short, it answers: